How To Become A Virtual Assistant With No Experience (Start Right Now)

 Also, the freelance platforms and gig sites help their clients to find cheap freelancers and not the freelancers to earn what they are worth.

 While I have worked as a freelancer, it was not a business but a way to earn extra money.
 My business is my websites.
 However, If I wanted to start a freelance business, I would start an agency or try to master a skill.
-The top freelancers in almost every niche earn 50-100 dollars per hour.
+The top freelancers in almost every niche earn 50-100 euros per hour (50 euros to dollars).
 It is not easy to reach that level but it is achievable if you spend the time.

 An Alternative Option